Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 ## level 14

 > Please perform the following:\
-> Place the value stored at 0x404000 into rax\
+> &emsp;Place the value stored at 0x404000 into rax\
-> Increment the value stored at the address 0x404000 by 0x1337
+> &emsp;Increment the value stored at the address 0x404000 by 0x1337
 >
 > Make sure the value in rax is the original value stored at 0x404000 and make sure that [0x404000] now has the incremented value.